 Sew a Tote Bag

-This is the second project in our 'Level 1: Learn To Sew' online course. [add link]
+This is the third project in our (free!)
+'Level 1: Learn to Sew' online course.

-I've created some step-by-step written instructions with diagrams and photos which you can print out and refer to as you're sewing your tote bag (you'll find them below).
+I've created some step-by-step written instructions with diagrams and photos, which you'll find below.
 The instructions also contain various helpful hints and tips which aren't in the video, including how to finish the cut edges of the fabric inside your bag.

 To make your tote bag, you will need: